 Codeless Platforms’ BPA Platform can automate purchase order workflow processes by providing users with the ability to streamline purchase order authorisations as well as record an audit trail of all purchase orders approved or declined.

 The BPA Platform quietly monitors the purchase order table in the background.
-When a purchase order is entered into the system it will automatically identify if the request requires approval from multiple line managers.
+When a purchase order is entered into the approval management system it will automatically identify if the request requires approval from multiple line managers.
 It will also direct the request to another authoriser for review as and when a preceding authorisation has been given.

 How does it work?

 Codeless Platforms’ BPA Platform identifies the order total and uses the Decision tool to check the value of the purchase order.
 It then cross-references this against an established rule.
 For example, the business may determine that orders over £2k need authorisation by one person, whereas orders over £5k need authorisation by two people.

 Once the information has been gathered by the Database Query tool, the data is placed into an Authorisation Workflow.
 This is then collated and sent as an HTML email, containing a link to the workflow job, to the relevant person via the Send Message tool.

 The email will then arrive in the inbox requesting approval for the purchase order.
 The user then simply clicks the link to go to the workflow page upon which they can make comments and accept or reject.